Labelled well-quasi-order for permutation classes: Grid Classes

 The above is all for \emph{geometric} grid classes.
-We do not even have a nonconstructive proof that \emph{monotone} grid classes are finitely based, although most seem to suspect this is the case.
+We do not even have a nonconstructive proof that \emph{monotone} grid classes are finitely based, although it has been conjectured that this is the case.

 \begin{conjecture}[Huczynska and Vatter~{\cite[Conjecture 2.3]{huczynska:grid-classes-an:}}] Every monotone grid class is finitely based. \end{conjecture}